-5.4.7.C4 - Music Interpretation - Individuals, Squads, Pas de Deux
+5.4.9.C4 - Music Interpretation/Expression/Body Language - Individuals, Squads, Pas de Deux

-The following table shows the basic scores for C4 Music Interpretation.
+The following table shows the Reference Score for C4 Music Interpretation.
 For each section, the expected level of performance is summarized with a general description and a list of observations is provided.
-The observations give a guidance of what to look for per basic score box.
+The observations give a guidance of what to look for per Reference Score box.
 It is not expected that all observations are shown but most of them should apply, to score the highest point of each box.
 Otherwise the lower points of the box should be selected for the score.